open-simulation-platform/open-simulation-platform.github.io/cse-demo-app/cse-demo-app.md

 ---

 ## CSE demo application

+The demo application is developed to showcase how the CSE co-simulation library can be used in an application and to provide a graphical user interface to manage co-simulations.
+It allows for loading configuration, controlling the co-simulation and easy exploration of the co-simulation library’s features.
+There are options for real time execution or simulation in free mode (as fast as the hardware allows).
+During simulation, the user can observe simulation variables, manipulate these and visualise the simulation with plotting features.
+A scenario management feature allows change of the simulation variables automatically based on a scenario file.
+It is possible to log the simulation variables of all FMUs in dedicated data files based on predefined rules.

 A STEP BY STEP USER GUIDE ON HOW TO USE THE OSP CORE SIMULATION ENVIRONMENT (CSE) DEMO APPLICATION.

 VERSION: 0.6.0